 At 11 am each Sunday, glorious classical music, friendly people, and familiar hymns encourage Wesley members and guests to glorify God in a traditional worship service.

 Our classic service features many elements of traditional liturgy and scripture readings, all of which frame Pastor Andy Krpata’s compelling messages.
 Holy Communion is celebrated on the first Sunday of each month.

 Our congregation is called to worship by the Prelude — perhaps Bach or Mendelssohn or Brahms.
-We sing hymns to the sound of Allan at the pipe organ.
+We sing hymns to the sound of our exceptional pipe organ.
 The design of the 1680 pipes above the organ console reminds us of the wings of an angel hovering in our midst.
-The Chancel Choir, ourbell choirs — the Celebration Ringers and the Klangchor — and our Kinderchor children’s choir also bring us music, as well as soloists and visiting musicians.
+The Chancel Choir, our bell choirs — the Celebration Ringers and the Klangchor — and our Kinderchor children’s choir also bring us music, as well as soloists and visiting musicians.

 Join us as we worship God in beautiful song, thought-provoking readings, and insightful sermons.

 We’re glad you’re on this page of our site